fbaew/terrain/README.md

-# Terrain Crawler
+# About

-A tool to crawl over a specified area and provide a scanline of the elevation in that area for further munging.

 The idea is to develop an API for streaming elevation data at arbitrary locations in Canada... and soon, THE WORLD!

+Right now, it's a tool to crawl over a specified area and provide a scanline of the elevation in that area for further munging.

+A separate API call is required for every single elevation point.
+This is very slow, and the government webmaster probably doesn't appreciate me slamming his endpoint without moderation.

 # Resources